trwa ładowanie strony

 Rail, bus and air transport.

-Electric multiple unit type 48WE "ELF 2"The total length of railway lines used for passenger transport in the Wielkopolska Region is 1,605 km.
-The condition of the railway infrastructure is not satisfactory and it is necessary to modernize and revitalize many lines as soon as possible, it will increase capacity and allow faster movement of travellers in the region.
+Electric multiple unit type 48WE The total length of railway lines on which passenger transport is carried out in the Wielkopolska Region is 1,893 km.
+The condition of the railway infrastructure is not satisfactory and it is necessary to modernize and revitalize many lines as quickly as possible, it will increase their capacity and allow travelers to travel faster in the region.

-Interior of the electric multiple unit type 48WE "ELF 2"
+Interior of the electric multiple unit type 48WE

-Interior of the SA139 "LINK" diesel multiple unit
+Interior of the SA139

-More information can be found on the Airport's website: www.poznanairport.pl
+More information can be found at: www.poznanairport.pl